A guide to our resolution service

 When might our resolution service not work for you?

-In certain circumstances we may be unable to accept a dispute.
+In certain circumstances we may be unable to accept a resolution.
 Common examples are where the tenant is still living in the property, where there are rent arrears or where it has been more than three months since the tenant moved out of the property.
+If a resolution cannot be accepted our resolution team will explain the full reasons.